Write your message

 Abstract

-Objectives: In high-risk operational environments such as oilfields, physical and psychological factors can undermine employee productivity and positive organizational behaviors.
-This study aimed to examine the effect of ergonomic skills training on enhancing Organizational Citizenship Behavior and productivity among operational staff of the Azar oilfield.
+Objectives: In high‑risk operational environments, such as oil fields, physical and psychological factors can undermine employee productivity and positive organizational behaviors.
+The present study aimed to investigate the effect of ergonomic skills training on organizational citizenship behavior (OCB) and employee productivity among operational staff at the Azar Oil Field in Mehran, Iran.

-Methods: This quasi-experimental study employed a pre-test–post-test design with a control group and was conducted on 40 male operational workers.
-Participants were randomly assigned to either an ergonomic training group or a control group (20 participants each).
-Data were collected using the OCB questionnaire by Podsakoff et al. (1990) and the HPQ questionnaire by Hersey and Goldsmith (1980).
-Analyses included independent t-tests, analysis of covariance (ANCOVA), and within-group comparisons.
+Methods: This quasi‑experimental study, using a pretest–posttest design with a control group, was conducted on 40 male operational workers.
+Participants were randomly assigned to an ergonomic training group or a control group (20 individuals in each).
+Data were collected using the OCB Questionnaire developed by Podsakoff et al. (1990) and the Employee Productivity Questionnaire by Hersey and Goldsmith (1980).
+Paired t‑tests were applied to compare pretest and posttest scores within each group, independent t‑tests were used for between‑group comparisons, and analysis of covariance (ANCOVA) was employed to control for pretest scores.

-Conclusion: Ergonomic skills training markedly improved organizational citizenship behavior and productivity among employees of the Azar oilfield.
-These findings underscore the strategic value of investing in ergonomic training programs to enhance both individual and organizational performance in high-risk workplaces.
+Conclusion: Ergonomic skills training led to substantial improvements in OCB and productivity among employees in the Azar oil field.
+These findings underscore the strategic value of investing in ergonomic training as a practical approach to enhancing individual and organizational performance in high‑risk work environments.

 Page 1 from 1